russellmsilva/MazeMappingRobot/Lab4.md

    int y = recieved_y_variable / 10        //The divisor is the most significant digit
    ```

-Once individual x and y values were extracted, we converted them into bit values which explained the in the maze communication section.
+Once individual x and y values were extracted, we converted them into bit values which is explained in the maze communication section.
 The bit values would determine the digital outputs that would send the information parallely to the FPGA.
 For example, if x = 2 and y = 3, x would be set to 2’b10 and y would be set to 3’b011.
 Next, the digital pins corresponding to the most significant bit in the x value and 2 least significant bits in the y values would be set to HIGH, and the rest of the digital pins would be set to LOW.

 ### FPGA Team